ShreyasKolpe/epigraphia-data-cleaning/README.md

 Only character level substitutions and corrections are made to render text human-readable and partially standards-compliant.
 No attempt has been made to make entire translation/transliteration text fully in line with the standard.
 This might need to be done in the future.

 For example,
-1. ಋ/ऋ is written in EC as ṛi, such as in kṛiśṇa.
-This is retained, instead of changing the original text to kṛśṇa.
+1. ಋ/ऋ is written in EC as ṛi, such as in kṛiṣṇa.
+This is retained, instead of changing the original text to kṛṣṇa.

 2. ಶ/श is written in EC Vol 3 as ś, while ಷ/ष is written as sh.
 During data cleaning, ś is corrected but sh is retained.